erdosky/display_mouse_battery_steelseries/README.md

 # display_mouse_battery_steelseries
-Simple program that shows battery level of steelseries mice on the Apex series keyboards.
+Simple program, written in Python,  that shows battery level of steelseries mice on the Apex series keyboards.